 Food intolerances are often delayed in their response and are therefore difficult to diagnose.
 The trigger may be any substance that naturally occurs in foods, or arises in food processing methods, or is added during processing.

-In addition to the possibility of food intolerance, we have food sensitivities which are described as abnormal reactions to food or food components that don’t involve the immune system, but involve the body as a whole.
+In addition to the possibility of food intolerance are food sensitivities, which are described as abnormal reactions to food (or food components) that don’t involve the immune system, but do involve the body as a whole.

-There are various causes of these non-immune reactions:
+There are various causes of these non-immune reactions, including: